wmaynard/flex-json/README.md

 ### Real World Use Case: chat-service

-Our lead frontend engineer once asked if I could pipe a raw JSON blob from the client through to MongoDB directly.
+Our lead gameplay engineer once asked if I could pipe a raw JSON blob from the client through to MongoDB directly.
 Specifically, we had an in-game chat service, and he wanted to add special attachments to messages.
 These might be deep links to a player's items, special formatting rules, or custom emoji sprites - all of which are specific to the game client and have no meaning to the backend.
 Other than imposing a raw character limit, the backend didn't really care about the incoming data.

 At that time, all our deserialization required model updates.
 If I sent the JsonDocument directly to MongoDB, the Mongo driver serialized it into type / version / binary information and wasn't queryable through MongoDB Atlas / MongoDB Compass.